fbiville/headache/README.md

 ```

 As a result, source files will be changed and `.headache-run` will be generated to keep track of `headache` last execution.
-This file must be versioned as well.
+This file must be versioned along with the source file changes.

 ## Run with custom configuration